Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What due diligence should be conducted to limit liability?

-Directors and parent companies should be apprised of their duties and responsibilities under the various statutory frameworks for which potential liability may be imposed.
+Directors and parent companies should be apprised of their duties and responsibilities under the various statutory frameworks that may impose potential liability.
 It is prudent to establish plans, procedures and courses of action to address potential areas of liability.
 Steps should be taken to implement the plans and procedures and reviews should take place as necessary.
 Directors and parent companies should take reasonable care by assessing their conduct against relevant laws.
-Conferring with counsel and understanding what the industry norms are in the circumstances are important steps in conducting due diligence with respect to potential areas of liability.
+Conferring with counsel and understanding best practices are important steps that a director should take to limit liability.

 Position of creditors

 What are the main forms of security over moveable and immoveable property and how are they given legal effect?

 In all provinces except Quebec, the most typical form of security over personal property is a general security agreement.
 Each province has slightly different rules governing the attachment of a security interest to personal property and the perfection of such security interest.
 Typically, perfection is accomplished by either registration of the security interest or possession.